 Beams are usually smaller than girders and support the joists under floors and ceilings in a house.

-Girders on the other hand are the largest horizontal member in a building.
+Girders, on the other hand, are the largest horizontal members in a building.

 They are much fewer in number and help transfer the loads from the beams resting on top of them.